 7.2.6) Charles Henry “Charley” Wills (1848 – 1917/20) marr.
 Francis Anne Burleigh

 They had 13 children, of whom 6 had offspring.
 All those in Bayou Louisiana with the surname Wills descend from this marriage.

 7.2.7) Laurence “Laura” Wills (b.
 1849 – 1923) marr.
 James Madison Burleigh

 The parish records have “Laurence Wills” (a French girl’s name) for her birth 12 Aug.
 1849, and the 1860 census calls her “Laurant”, although she was apparently known later as “Laura”.
-She married James Madison Burleigh (son of James) 13 Sept.
-1871.
+Also recorded as Mary Laura.
+On 13 Sept.
+1871, she married James Madison Burleigh (1852-1921, son of James), the same day her brother Charles Henry married another Burleigh cousin.
 They are buried at Grand Coteau.

 7.2.8) Adela “Della” Wills (1850 – 1905), marr.
 Auguste Burleigh